Breaking the cycle: Building healthy relationships with BPD

 The BPD relationship cycle

 Many people with BPD notice repeating patterns in their relationships.
-These cycles can contribute to emotional ups and downs and make it difficult to maintain stability.
+These patterns are often referred to as the stages of the BPD relationship cycle.
+They can contribute to emotional ups and downs and make it harder to maintain long-term stability.

 The BPD relationship cycle may include: